AnotherKamila/bc-thesis/src/3-protocol.md

 Table: `log_record` structure \label{table:log_record}

-**OK response:** All sent records have been written to disk.
+**`ALOG OK` response:** All sent records have been written to disk.
 (Response body empty.)

 ### `XFER`: transfer a file chunk  {#protocol:xfer}

 Firmware and rule database updates are treated as opaque binary blobs by the `XFER` command.
 They are identified by type and version.
-In order to trivially support incremental downloading and also arbitrary chunk sizes, the controller explicitly requests the offset and length of the chunk.
+In order to trivially support incremental downloading and arbitrary chunk sizes, the controller explicitly requests the offset and length of the chunk.
 The same version must always refer to an exactly identical blob (if it exists), even if requested from a completely independent server.[^identical] The server may return a smaller chunk, but never longer.
 A chunk of length 0 indicates end of file.

-[^identical]: This is implemented by using the file's 64-bit hash as version, but that is a detail irrelevant for the protocol, as versions should be treated as opaque integers.

-**Request:**
+[^identical]: See section \ref{impl:fun:fileversion} for notes on how we implemented this.
+From the protocol's viewpoint, versions must be treated as opaque integers with this and only this guarantee.

+**`XFER` request:**

 Field        Type     Description
 -----------  -------  -------------------------------------------------
-filetype     enum     `DB` and `FW` currently supported fileversion  integer  same version $\Rightarrow$ same contents offset       integer  offset from the beginning of the blob length       integer
+filetype     enum     `DB` and `FW` currently supported fileversion  integer  same version $\implies$ same contents offset       integer  offset from the beginning of the blob length       integer

-Table: `XFER` request
+\clearpage

-**OK response:**
+**`XFER OK` response:**

 Field       Type         Description
 ----------  -----------  --------------------------------------------------
 length      integer      may be less than requested chunk       byte string  the file chunk contents

-Table: `XFER OK` response

 The server will return a `TRY_AGAIN` error if the file was not found.
 This would usually happen because one server already received and processed an update and another one is behind.
 The controller will simply retry until it finds a ready server.

 Note: These are the only responses longer than a few bytes.
 The server will send whatever size it is asked for (up to the generous packet size limit).
-It is each controller's responsibility to not ask for chunks that may result in replies that are too long for it to process.
+It is each controller's responsibility not to ask for chunks that may result in replies that are too long for it to process.
 This is to allow maximum efficiency with controllers with different capabilities.

-### `CRITICAL`: report a critical problem
+### `CRITICAL`: report a critical problem  {#protocol:critical}

 Used to report a critical problem, upon which the server should take immediate action.

-**Request:**
+**`CRITICAL` request:**

 Field    Type                  Description
 -------  --------------------  ----------------------------
 code     enum                  error code message  optional text string  details of the error, if any

-Table: `CRITICAL` request

 Currently the only recognized codes are `LOCK_FORCED_OPEN` (a physical lock was opened without permission) and `READER_NOT_RESPONDING` (a reader is not responding correctly even after multiple restarts), but we assume that more uses will emerge when preparing for real-world deployments.

-**OK response:** Acknowledged, action taken.
+**`CRITICAL OK` response:** Acknowledged, action taken.
 (Response body empty.)

 ### `ASK`: ask if access should be granted now

 Because of the potentially high latency of roundtrips, local evaluation rather than querying the server should be used in production.
 However, we include this for special cases and as a fallback.

-**Request:**
+**`ASK` request:**

 Field       Type         Description
 ----------  -----------  -------------------------------------------------
 card_id     byte string  card that requested access

-Table: `ASK` request

 Whether access should be granted is a function of identity, time and PoA (for details see chapter \ref{rules}).
 In this case, this card's identity, the current (server) time and the PoA associated with this controller are used.

-**OK response:**
+**`ASK OK` response:**

 Field       Type         Description
 ----------  -----------  -------------------------------------------------
 allowed     boolean      do we allow access?

-Table: `ASK OK` response

 ### `ECHOTEST`: echo for testing purposes